pbzona/peep/README.md

 ## Installation

-To install Peep on your own Ghost blog, download the repository as a zip file and upload it to the `<your ghost installation>/content/themes` directory on your server.
+To install Peep on your own Ghost blog, clone the repository and upload it to the `<your ghost installation>/content/themes` directory on your server.
 Alternatively, you can upload the zip file via the Ghost admin panel for your site.

 ## Configuration